-If you haven't set up any storage, click $\mathbf{\overline{s}}$ and $\mathbf{\overline{c}}$.
-For instructions on how to set up network storage, see

-3. To stop recording, click again.
+If you haven't set up any storage, click and and .
+For instructions on how to set up network storage, see Set up network storage on page 10 3.
+To stop recording, click again.
 Watch video

-1. Go to Recordings.

-2. Click for your recording in the list.
+- 1. Go to Recordings. - 2.
+Click \bigvee for your recording in the list.